Nutrition Counseling for those in cancer treatment and recovery.

 The purpose of the “Friends and Family Community Nutrition Education Session” is to guide the social network supporting someone affected by cancer in the following areas:

-- Educate your community about optimal nutrition and lifestyle factors at a time they may be increasingly aware of or inspired to improve their own eating and exercise behaviors.
+- Educate your community about optimal nutrition and lifestyle factors at a time they may be increasingly aware of or inspired to improve their own behaviors.
 A cancer diagnosis for a loved one can spark meaningful change in nutrition and lifestyle of those around them.
 On the flip side, it can also bring up fear and worry about which foods contribute to the risk of cancer.
 Stephanie spells out how and what to eat to minimize risk of cancer, allaying fears and reinvigorating the inherent joy of eating.
 Stephanie welcomes all questions and concerns, taking care to answer each from the depth of knowledge gathered in her twenty-plus years as an expert oncology nutritionist.
 This session is designed to help you get clear on cancer and nutrition risk and transform the impact of a loved one’s cancer diagnosis into actionable change in your own life.

 - Clarify confusion and disseminate evidence-based answers to commonly asked questions about nutrition and cancer.
 Stephanie helps patients, family members and support networks get on the same page about issues of concern to them, such as: